dannybc98/1st-milestone-project-Danny/README.md

 ![Home Hero Image](assets/images/heroimage1.png)

-The Home page sets the tone for the website, featuring captivating hero images showcasing Madeira's picturesque landscapes, inviting users to explore the island's beauty.
+The content of the home page answers the user's most important question which is why they should visit this place, by showcasing some pictures of Madeira's nature, aitivities and culinary delights.

 ![Content of Home page](assets/images/homecontent.png)

-The content of the home page answers the user's most important question which is why they should visit this place, by showcasing some pictures of Madeira's nature, aitivities and culinary delights.

 #### Things to do Page: